fatemehN/TrackPGD/README.md

 4- Edit <PATH_OF_PYTHON> with your path to the MixFormer environment you built in ##Step 2.

 ## Step 5.b: Set the paths for OSTrackSTS
-1- From OSTrackSTS folder on TrackPGD directory(TrackPGD/code/OSTrackSTS), find TrackPGD folder.
+1- From OSTrackSTS folder on TrackPGD directory(TrackPGD/OSTrackSTS), find TrackPGD folder.
 Copy and paste this folder to the (OSTrack/external/AR_VOT22/pytracking) of the tracker folder.

-2- Add a new entry to trackers.ini file in "vot22/OSTrackSTS" directory(OStrack/external/vot22/OSTrackSTS) as follows:
+2- Add a new entry to the trackers.ini file in the "vot22/OSTrackSTS" directory(OStrack/external/vot22/OSTrackSTS) as follows:

 ```
 [OSTrackSTS_TrackPGD]